Over 1,600 engineering reference books covering many scientific topics as well.

 Knovel Library content covers 18 industrially important Subject Areas from more than 30 Sci-Tech publishers and professional societies including, McGraw Hill, John Wiley, Elsevier, Springer, Industrial Press, American Institute of Chemical Engineers and American Society of Mechanical Engineers.
 This data is enhanced with time-saving analytical tools to help analyze and manipulate the data equations and plot graphs, capture values from existing graphs and perform 'what if' experiments on the data.

 List of Professional Societies

-In addition to the American Society of Civil Engineering, this page contains many other civil engineering associations in the United States and international.
+In addition to the American Society of Civil Engineering, this page contains many other civil engineering associations in the United States and worldwide.

 American Society of Civil Engineers (ASCE) Founded in 1852, the ASCE represents more than 146,000 members of the civil engineering profession in 174 countries.
 The ASCE's mission is to provide essential value to our members and partners, advance civil engineering, and serve the public good.

 ASCE UMass Lowell Student Chapter This website is designed to help you learn more about our ASCE Student Chapter, to help you learn more about CEE, with your career development & more.
 Read and learn more about our club here!

 Boston Society of Civil Engineers Section (BSCES) The BSCES of the American Society of Civil Engineers (ASCE) is a professional organization that focuses on the professional growth of its members, nurtures future engineers, and advances engineering knowledge.